Wizmann/pidgin-openfetion/README.md

 ## Disclaimer

-There is no guarantee for the modification will actually work file.
+There is no guarantee for the modification will actually work fine.
 But for me, it does.

+## The Story

+I used pidgin-openfetion to send messages to my girl friend.
+But now, no messages are sent to anyone anymore.